 Note: The Prosper calendar year deductible applies to some benefits in this Section.
 We say "after the deductible" when it applies.
-Surgical procedures High Option Standard Option Prosper A comprehensive range of services, such as: Nothing Nothing Nothing Operative procedures Treatment of fractures including casting
+Surgical procedures High Option Standard Option Prosper A comprehensive range of services, such as: Nothing Nothing Nothing • Operative procedures

+A comprehensive range of services, such as: Nothing Nothing Nothing

+Operative procedures

 Treatment of fractures, including casting

-• Normal pre- and postoperative care by the surgeon
+Normal pre- and postoperative care by the surgeon

 Correction of amblyopia and strabismus

 Endoscopy procedures

 Biopsy procedures

 Removal of tumors and cysts

 • Correction of congenital anomalies (see Reconstructive surgery)

-Male voluntary sterilization (e.g., vasectomy)

 • Treatment of burns

 Insertion of other implanted time-release drugs

+Notes: